microsoft/intelligence-toolkit/app/workflows/query_text_data/README.md

   - `Show search process`.
 Show the search process in the UI, including the progress of chunk relevance tests and the search for relevant chunks.
   - `Live analysis`.
 Enable live analysis of the text chunks as they are processed.
 This provides immediate feedback but slows down the overall process.
   - `Analysis update interval`.
 The number of text chunks to process before updating the live analysis.
 Larger values will give faster final reports but also result in longer periods of time between updates.
-  - `Live commentary`.
-Enable live commentary of analysis themes after text chunks are processed.
-This provides a preview of report content while the final report is being generated.

 The `Query` and the `Relevance test budget` are required in all cases: